Kinzya/Kinzya/README.md

 - 👋 Hi, I’m @Kinzya (Aibulat Kinzyabaev)
 - 👀 I’m interested in Fullstack JS/.Net
-- 🌱 I’m currently learning Web(JS,React)
+- 🌱 I’m currently learning .Net Core

 <!---
 Kinzya/Kinzya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.